As weekly jobless claims continue to decline, new child care subsidy for Oklahoma jobseekers made available

 About 4% of employers will see an average increase of 0.97%.
 The remaining 4% of businesses are new, the agency said.

 Employers pay into the Unemployment Insurance Trust Fund, which funds payments to eligible claimants.
-Based on the Unemployment Insurance Trust Fund solvency during the past 36 months, the agency releases new contribution rates annually for the following calendar year effective Jan.
+Based on the fund's solvency during the past 36 months, the agency releases new contribution rates annually for the following calendar year effective Jan.
 1.

 The trust fund’s solvency is determined by evaluating how much money was paid out to claimants compared to how much money was paid into the fund by employers.